TM Hughes & Son are NICIEC domestic installers who specialise in all Electrical work, including Lighting.

 We design and install modern lighting installations with the latest energy-saving LED bulbs.
 We can work together to create the perfect lighting system for your premises and workflow.

 A survey undertaken by one of our Electricians will allow us to write a free-no obligation quote.

 We ensure commercial work is finished within the specified timeframe with as little disruption to your everyday business as possible.
 In some instances, it’s possible to work around your business hours, so there’s no disruption at all.

 Commercial Lighting includes General ambient lighting, task, security and emergency lighting.

 Protect your home and business with motion sensor security lighting.
 Dark outdoor areas are attractive to unwanted visitors who may want to damage or rob your property.

 Install outdoor motion sensor lighting, and the area will light up as soon as intruders walk in—a cheap to run (lights are off most of the time) but highly effective deterrent.
-The lights are correctly set by one of our expert Electricians, ensuring the lights are not activated by cats and wild animals.
+The lights are correctly set by one of our expert Electricians, ensuring cats, and wild animals do not activate the lights.
 The lights won’t come on in the day automatically.

 Motion sensor security lighting is useful for lighting walkways, convenient when you need to go to an outbuilding after dark, no need to wire in or flick a switch, just walk outside.